GoogleCloudPlatform/professional-services-data-validator/README.md

 [Installation](docs/Installation.md) page describes pre-requisites and setup steps needed to install and use this Data Validation tool.

 ## Running validations
 In order to run validations, Data Validation tool needs to create connections to the source and target.
-Once the connections are created, the data validation tool can run validations on those connections.
+Once the connections are created, the tool can run validations on those connections. the data validation tool can run validations on those connections.

 ### Connections